5 Reasons I Keep Honey In My Medicine Cabinet

 Honey.
 We all love honey.
 The word alone conjures up warm, fuzzy feelings.
 There’s a reason it’s a top pick for a sweet pet name used by lovers around the world.
 But did you know it actually has real medicinal properties?

 Keep in mind that you should choose your honey carefully, and only select those that you know are raw, unheated, and go through minimal filtering.
-It turns out some of the brands on the shelf at your grocery store may not actually be pure honey and may be cut with other sweeteners, and chances are that it has been heated and ultra-filtered, lessening its medicinal properties.
+It turns out that some of the brands on the shelf at your grocery store may not actually be pure honey and may be cut with other sweeteners.
+Chances are that it has been heated and ultra-filtered, lessening its medicinal properties.

 A caveat: honey should never be fed to children under 1 year of age.
 In fact, know that anything you ever read from me should never be applied to children, even if (especially if) it’s a blog on raising/disciplining/ having children.

 1. SALVE FOR WOUNDS AND BURNS

 Anyway, last week, while cooking with my shirt off, I managed to accrue a giant three inch second degree burn right across my belly button.
 What did I do?
-Slather honey on it of course.
+Slather honey on it of course!
 Honey is antimicrobial and produces an enzyme similar to hydrogen peroxide, and found to drastically improve wound healing and sterilize wounds in less time and has a better outcome of preventing scarring than topical antibacterial burn cream.
 I even use honey as a safe alternative to treat wounds and lacerations on my dog!
 You can mix a bit of honey with lavender essential oils or apple cider vinegar to make your own homemade salve, or try this recipe from my home kitchen:

-1 tbsp honey
+- 1 tbsp honey

-2 ounces whiskey
+- 2 ounces Whiskey

-Directions: Place honey on burn.
+- Directions: Place honey on burn.
 Shoot whiskey.
 Instant relief!

 2. SHORTEN THE STOMACH FLU

 In a study of infants suffering from bacterial gastroenteritis, honey was found to shorten the duration of diarrhea as a result of organisms such as Salmonella or E Coli.
 One possible reason?
 Honey has antibacterial properties, so I’d recommend keeping it on hand for those days you decide to try out that questionable take-out place around the corner.

 3. TREATMENT FOR SORE THROATS

 Funny how such a small thing can bring the most manliest of men to their knees.
 I think I’d rather spin the wheel of ailments and take my chances rather than be subjected to that feeling of Hades breathing what must be fire down the back of my tonsils.
 Take a break from swallowing every three seconds (throat? check. still sore? check.) to drink a bit of hot water or tea mixed with a few teaspoons of nature’s very own gold.
 Although copious searching on my part found no study that has been conducted to show honey’s ability to soothe sore throats, it is known that honey has antibacterial properties and has been found to work as an anti-inflammatory, perfect for inflamed tissue in a sore throat.
 And let’s be honest, have you ever seen a bee with a sore throat?
 Yeah, me neither.

 4. COUGH SUPPRESSANT

 Save yourself and the rest of mankind from the Superman germs protruding from your mouth at the speed of light and swallow a few teaspoons of honey.
-A Penn State study found that honey performed more favorably compared over-the-counter cough medicines in relieving nocturnal cough symptoms.
+A Penn State study found that honey performed more favorably compared to over-the-counter cough medicines in relieving nocturnal cough symptoms.
 Looking for a reason to cheat on that no-carb diet?
-I basically just wrote you a prescription to chug honey by the gallon at the first site of any sort of respiratory itch or ailment.
+I basically just wrote you a prescription to chug honey by the gallon at the first sign of any sort of respiratory itch or ailment.

 5. TREAT SEASONAL ALLERGIES

 Unfortunately, a study suggests that we may all be falling victim to a wives’ tale on this one.
 The counter-logic is that pollens contained in flowers (and generally found in honey) are usually not those that cause seasonal allergies.
 Rather it’s the pollens from grasses and trees that tend to make our noses run like broken gaskets.
 So why am I including it here?
-(Other than the fact that I needed fifth item for my ‘top 5 list’.)
+(Other than the fact that I needed a fifth item for my ‘top 5 list’?)
 Ingesting local honey for seasonal allergies certainly can’t hurt, and in my opinion, enough anecdotal evidence exists to give it a shot.
 We as humans can’t really control what pollen sources make it into a jar of honey, so it is possible that the pollens that do make you flare up will be in your jar of local honey.
 But beyond that, who cares if positive results are simply due to the placebo effect?
 The brain is a powerful thing — if given the opportunity I’d take a life filled with placebo effects.
 (And please see #4 above regarding a no-carb diet.
 Carbs don’t count when used as medicine.)
 And we DO know that honey is one of the best things you can do for your respiratory system. (see #3 and #4 above.)
 So benefits folks are reporting is perhaps just an overall improvement in respiratory health!

 Quick note for you honey connoisseurs: a lot of fuss has been made about the healing properties of Manuka honey.
 I am not disputing those claims, but none of the studies I reviewed used this specialty honey.
 Given that Manuka honey sells for 5–6 times the price or more, I choose to save my pennies and forgo Manuka.
 Your wallet, your choice!
 However, you do need to make sure the honey you are using is actually honey, raw, and not pasteurized.

 Do you use honey as medicine?
 Tell me about why you keep a bit of nature’s gold in your medicine cabinet!